 - Must be age 18 or older

-Added in July 2016, Smoking cessation products are now available through CVS Caremark.
+Smoking cessation products are available through CVS Caremark.
 Nicotine Replacement Therapy and prescription medication coverage have been added to the CVS prescription drug plan for all employees and their eligible dependents age 18 and older.
-No copay or coinsurance will be applied to NRT or prescription medications to support the smoking cessation program.
-You can find more information on prescription drug coverage the smoking cessation program.
+No copay or coinsurance will be applied to NRT or prescription medications to support smoking cessation.
+You can find more information on prescription drug coverage and the smoking cessation program.

 Enrollment in any medical plan option automatically includes vision coverage at the same level as your medical election (single or family).
 EyeMed Vision provides access to more than 37,000 independent practitioners and optical retail providers at more than 17, 000 locations nationwide.
-Employees are able to receive exams, eyeglasses/contract lenses on a calendar year basis (Jan 1 – Dec 31).
+Employees can receive exams, eyeglasses/contract lenses on a calendar year basis (Jan 1 – Dec 31).
 The full benefit must be used at the time of service (when you purchase a pair of eyeglasses or contact lenses).
-For more information about your vision coverage, please visit the University Benefits website at http://www.kent.edu/hr/benefits/vision-insurance.
+For more information about your vision coverage, please visit the Employee Benefits Vision Insurance website.

-The dental plans, administered by Delta Dental of Ohio offer a large network of contracting providers to choose from when dental care is needed.
-All plans offer in-network and out-of-network providers.
+The dental plans, administered by Delta Dental, offer a large network of contracting providers to choose from when dental care is needed.
+All plans offer in-network and out-of-network coverage.
 Using in-network providers allows you to minimize out-of-pocket costs and receive a higher level of benefit.
-For more information about your dental plans, please visit the University Benefits website at http://www.kent.edu/hr/benefits/dental-insurance.
+For more information about your dental plans, please visit the Employee Benefits Dental Insurance website.

 Flexible Spending Accounts (FSA)

-Visit the University Benefits website to learn more about Flexible Spending Accounts (FSAs).
+Visit the Employee Benefits FSA and HSA website to learn more about Flexible Spending Accounts (FSAs).

 Medical, dental, prescription, vision, life insurance, long-term and short-term disability coverage are available to full-time benefits-eligible employees and eligible family members.
-For more information on dependent verification criteria, please visit the website at https://www.kent.edu/hr/2017-dependent-verification-form.
+For more information on dependent verification criteria, please visit Eligibility.